Academic Catalog

 CEPY 1160 Academic Excellence 1 Credit (1)

-This course is designed to provide students with a foundation in their personal academic progress.
-The course will assist students in developing an understanding and ability to articulate who they are as beginning college students through personal assessment activities. the focus will be on providing students with tools and strategies for reflection, planning, and goal-setting.
+This course is designed to provide students with a foundation in their personal academic process.
+The course will assist students in developing an understanding and ability to articulate who they are as beginning college students through personal assessment activities.
+The focus will be on providing students with tools and strategies for reflection, planning, and goal-setting.
 Topics discussed will include time management, study skills, test taking skills, stress management, motivational and academic discipline skills, interpersonal skills and college survival skills.
 We intend for this to be a supportive, respectful and collaborative environment where everyone can learn and grow.

 Learning Outcomes